-The evolution of idealised baroclinic life cycles is often described in terms of the distribution of potential vorticity (PV) on an isentropic surface close to the jet core (or equivalently close to the tropopause).
+- 170 The evolution of idealised baroclinic life cycles is often described in terms of the distribution of potential vorticity (PV) on an isentropic surface close to the jet core (or equivalently close to the tropopause).
 Zonal modulations in PV contours in this region of sharp PV gradient (also seen in Figure 1) give insights into the growth and decay of the eddy field, while any change in the position of the maximum in zonally averaged PV gradient represents a meridional shift of the jet.
-The top and middle rows in Figure 2 show the horizontal PV distribution on the 350 K isentrope at selected days for the two initial state configurations with tropospheric jet only (experiment T) and tropospheric and stratospheric jet (experiment TS).

-The general evolution of both experiments is similar to each other in the sense that the baroclinic wave grows gradually until about day 6.
+The top and middle rows in Figure 2 show the horizontal PV distribution on the 350 K isentrope at selected days for the two initial state configurations with tropospheric jet only (experiment T) and tropospheric and stratospheric jet (experiment TS). - The general evolution of both experiments is similar to each other in the sense that the baroclinic wave grows gradually until about day 6.
 At that point the wave becomes non-linear, breaks and eventually decays.
-Note that the PV distributions at day 6 are almost identical for the experiments T and TS, suggesting that the difference in evolution during linear growth phase induced by stratospheric winds are rather small.
-This is in contradiction to the findings previously reported on by other authors, as we also explain in more detail later in this section.
-In contrast to the small differences during the linear phase, the non-linear decay phase shows substantial differences in the specific evolution of the PV field when a stratospheric jet is present.
-The wave breaking is still characterised by filaments of high PV that stretch out on the equatorward side of the jet core, break off and eventually roll up anticyclonically, but the timing of events and the details of the small scale structures are altered considerably compared to the tropospheric jet only case.
-The decay of the baroclinic wave happens faster and at day 9 a new wave structure seems to have grown already, showing strong characteristics of cyclonic wave breaking (sometimes referred to as LC2 life cycle in contrast to the anticyclonic LC1 life cycle; see, for example, Thorncroft et al. (1993) for further details).

-To highlight the modification in PV evolution induced by the presence of a stratospheric jet the bottom panel of Figure 2 shows the difference in the PV field of a simulation with and without stratospheric jet.
+However, especially the non-linear decay phase shows substantial differences in the specific evolution of the PV field when a stratospheric jet is present.
+The wave breaking is still characterised by filaments of high PV that stretch out on the equatorward side of the jet core, break off and eventually roll up anticyclonically, but the timing of events and the details of the small scale structures are altered considerably - compared to the tropospheric jet only case.
+The decay of the baroclinic wave happens faster and at day 9 a new wave structure seems to have grown already, showing strong characteristics of cyclonic wave breaking (sometimes referred to as LC2 life cycle in contrast to the anticyclonic LC1 life cycle; see, for example, Thorncroft et al. (1993) for further details). - To highlight the modification in PV evolution induced by the presence of a stratospheric jet the bottom panel of Figure 2 shows the difference in the PV field of a simulation with and without stratospheric jet.
 Overlaid are the corresponding 8 PVU contours of the two respective experiments.
 It can be seen that at day 6, i.e., at the end of the linear growth phase, the two baroclinic waves have a similar magnitude and structure, but are slightly phase shifted with respect to each other.
 This shift can potentially be explained by a minor increase in phase speed in the case with a stratospheric jet.
-This might either be due to a minor increase in wind speed near the tropopause (also further discussed in Sections 4 and 5) or a change of the corresponding PV gradient in that region due to the slightly modified wind structure in the case with stratospheric jet.
+This might either be due to a minor increase in wind speed near the tropopause (also further discussed in Sections 4 and 5) or a change of - 190 the corresponding PV gradient in that region.
 While a pure zonal phase shift of the wave should not have any influence on the subsequent behaviour of the wave-breaking due to the zonal symmetry of the system, it does indicate a change in the dispersion relation.